by: Robert Frost

 I have posted this because I have been reading Robert Frost this evening.
 I am working on several new webpages at a time ( as is my habit when I finally do work on them at all), and in looking over material for pages on the winter season, this poem caught my fancy.

 I still have one lone bush to plant, which I will lose if I don’t make myself do it tomorrow.
 There are five lone hyacinth bulbs.
 I didn’t plan on them, but wanted them.
 Will stick them in somewhere with a dash or two of bonemeal.
-But I have to make myself work.
-Trouble is, there is much, much, yet to do in straightening up the yard and clipping some vines out of the way, in getting some weeds out and tilling the vegetable garden.
-Stuff like that.

 I announced to my husband, announced, that this year we HAVE to get that leaf vacuum.
 We can’t afford it, but we need it.
 I did offer the alternative that he could be in charge of the leaf raking this year.
 But he doesn’t go for that idea.